md-maheen-billah/Log-18/README.md

-# Log 17 (Duration: 6 Months)
+# Log 18 (Duration: 6 Months)
-Today's lesson focused on while loop, for loop, break, continue, and do-while loop.
-Some practice tasks were assigned.
+Today's lesson focused on onject, arrays vs object, cases, trim, more about string, split, join, string reverse, object delete and more.

 ---